dyordyor/dyordyor/dyordyor-chrome-extension/README.md

 ## Features

 - Displays tweets related to a web page from official accounts and influencers in real-time.
-- Enhances your browsing experience on polkadot.network by providing up-to-date information and insights.
+- Enhances your browsing experience by providing up-to-date information and insights.
 - Easy installation process.

 ## Screenshots